 My name is Robert Pruden.
 In May 2018, the government appointed me as Commissioner responsible for implementing The Health Sector Bargaining Unit Review Act.
 The Act was referred to as Bill 29 before it was proclaimed into law.

+This website was developed to provide employees with information regarding the implementation process and their role in it.
 This is not a website of government or any health employers or unions.
 The specific provisions of the Act, its Regulations and the Commissioner using the authority granted by the Act will resolve any disputes.